glitch100/infinite-scroll-app/README.md

 Right Mouse Click : Enable Amazing Jetpack, and move mouse left/right to drift.

 Information::
-*Powerups - a familiar friend
-*Drop too far and your velocity will kill you
+*Powerups - a familiar friend or deadly foe : BOMB for losing lives, SCORE boost, and 1UPs *Drop too far and your velocity will kill you
-*You have 5 lives - get shot that many times and die *Your weapon is crazy good and can destroy the mightiest of foes with a single blow *Aim for kills and distance for the best score
+*You have 5 lives - get shot that many times and die *Your weapon is crazy good and can destroy the mightiest of foes with a single blow *Aim for kills and distance for the best score *Enemies shoot faster and spawn more often in order to increase difficulty

 Story::
 The universe has ended and there is only the void.
 Within, there lies a lone capsule, you, and mysterious platforms with